bharnats/Gaming-Analytics/README.md

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.

 **Observable Trends and Conclusions Derived:**
-  * Of the 1163 active players, the vast majority are male (80%).
+  * Of the 573 active players, the vast majority are male (81%).
 There also exists, a smaller, but notable proportion of female players (17%).
-  *	Our peak age demographic falls between 20-24 (42%) with secondary groups falling between 15-19 (17.80%) and 25-29 (15.48%).
+  *	Our peak age demographic falls between 20-24 (45.2%) with secondary groups falling between 15-19 (17.45%) and 25-29 (15.18%).
-  * Our players are putting in significant cash during the lifetime of their gameplay.
-Across all major age and gender demographics, the average purchase for a user is roughly $493.
+  * The most popular items are not the most profitable ones.
+The most popular items based on purchase count are the items whose price is less than or close to the average purchase price.
+The items that generate the highest revenues are those with high purchase price.

 **Programming language used:**
 * Python-Pandas library for Data Munging and Data Analysis